 - a wide range of hybrid forms

-It leads you to explore performance as sociocultural process by using analytical principles from sociology, the sociology of culture, cultural theory, anthropology, history, philosophy, politics and theatre and performance.
+- You will explore performance as a sociocultural process, using analytical principles from sociology, cultural theory, anthropology, history, philosophy, politics and theatre and performance.

 Contact the department

 If you have specific questions about the degree, contact the Department of Theatre and Performance Secretary.

 There are three compulsory modules which focus on a range of issues concerning performance as a sociocultural practice.
 They involve:

 - conceptual and theoretical material, their interweave and their relationship to performance

 - questions to do with corporeality, alternative spaces and performance in terms of social inclusivity

 A choice of options or independent study constitutes the fourth component, and a dissertation on your individual research completes your programme of study.